Marguerite Wildenhain

-Marguerite Wildenhain, née Marguerite Friedlaender and alternative spelling Friedländer (October 11, 1896 – February 24, 1985), was an American Bauhaus-trained ceramic artist, educator and author.
-After immigrating to the United States in 1940, she taught at Pond Farm and wrote three influential books—Pottery: Form and Expression (1959), The Invisible Core: A Potter's Life and Thoughts (1973), and …that We Look and See: An Admirer Looks at the Indians (1979).
+Marguerite Wildenhain, née Marguerite Friedlaender, also spelled Friedländer (October 11, 1896 – February 24, 1985), was an American Bauhaus-trained ceramic artist, educator and author.
+After immigrating to the United States in 1940, she taught at Pond Farm and wrote three influential books: Pottery: Form and Expression (1959), The Invisible Core: A Potter's Life and Thoughts (1973), and That We Look and See: An Admirer Looks at the Indians (1979).
 Artist Robert Arneson described her as "the grande dame of potters,".

 Early life

 Wildenhain was born on October 11, 1896, in Lyon, France, to a British mother, Rose Calmann and a German father, Théodore Friedlaender, who was a silk merchant.
 Her brother was the Israeli typographer Henri Friedlaender.
 She received a primary education first in Germany, then in Yorkshire, England.
 At the start of World War I, her family moved to Germany where she completed secondary school.